pdiomede/pdiomede.com/README.md

 See [LICENSE.md](./LICENSE.md) for details.

 ### Content
-All personal content including but not limited to:
+**All personal content is protected and reserved.**

+This includes:
 - Personal information, biography, and descriptions
 - Profile photographs and images
 - Personal branding and design elements
 - Project descriptions and portfolio items

+**You are welcome to:**
+- Use the code structure as reference
+- Learn from the implementation
+- Fork and adapt the technical approach

+**Please do not:**
+- Copy personal content or images
+- Present this work as your own
+- Reuse branding without permission

-**© 2025 Paolo Diomede.
-All Rights Reserved.**
+© 2025 Paolo Diomede

-You are welcome to use the code structure and learn from it, but please do not copy personal content, images, or present this work as your own.

 ---